Practical Considerations For Re-Opening The Office

 Step four: Decide what staff come into the office on what days

-You may need to allow staff to work from home, perhaps different staff coming into the office on different days so that there is always plenty of room for people to socially distance.
+You may need to allow staff to work from home, perhaps different staff coming into the office on different days so that there is always plenty of room for people to.
 Furthermore, high-risk staff should still have the option to work from home.
 To prevent this from becoming confusing, have clear guidelines in place, to begin with.

 Step five: Create clear guidelines for who is prohibited from returning